Scientific Name

 How to Grow and Care

 Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
-They do not like to much water, especially in the winter.
-Plants are able to grow as a short lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self seed in situ.
+They do not like too much water, especially in the winter.
+Plants can grow as short-lived perennials in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allowing plants to self-seed in situ.

 Links